 The Town Center bike and pedestrian network should also connect to external locations.
 Previously developed plans have proposed a citywide network of shared-use corridors that would interconnect neighborhoods to the City's primary activity centers.
+The 2004 Trails, Bike and Paths Plan identified the "Commons Corridor" as a major east-west connector.
 The 2024 PROS Plan identified a primary conceptual east-west trail that connects to the Town Center.
 The City and Town Center developers should work together to ensure that the vision of a citywide shared-use corridor network is achieved.

-5.6.3 FUTURE 2044 CONDITIONS IN TOWN CENTER
+5.6.3 Future 2044 Conditions in Town Center